skovy/graphql-blog-client/README.md

 ## Features

 - Display a list of recent blog posts
-- View a single blog post
+- View a single blog post with related comments
+- Create a new post
+- Simple rich text editor for creating posts

 ## Setup